Lavar Munroe: Background and career

 curated by Simon Njami, in Senegal.
 In 2015, Munroe's work was featured in All the World's Futures, curated by Okwui Enwezor as part of the 56th Venice Biennale.
 Noteworthy group shows include those at the Nasher Museum of Art in Durham; Perez Art Museum, Miami; the National Art Gallery of The Bahamas, Nassau; MAXXI Museum of Art, Rome; Museum of the African Diaspora, San Francisco; Virginia Museum of Contemporary Art, Virginia Beach; and The Drawing Center, New York.

 Munroe was awarded residencies at the Skowhegan School of Painting and Sculpture, MacDowell Colony, the Headlands Center for the Arts, Joan Mitchell Center, Thread: Artist Residency and Cultural Center (a project of the Josef and Anni Albers Foundation) and was an inaugural Artists in Residence at the Norton Museum of Art.
 He is a recipient of the Joan Mitchell Foundation Painters and Sculptors Grant.
 Munroe represented The Bahamas at the 2010 Liverpool Biennial.

 In April 2016, Munroe's ten-year survey SON OF THE SOIL debuted at the National Art Gallery of the Bahamas as the largest retrospective to date of Munroe's art, which spanned the artist's 10 years of work (2008-2018) and included nearly 50 original paintings, sculpture and drawings.

 Munroe produces interdisciplinary artworks, and describes himself as a "trickster".
 He says he borrows from the narrative elements of illustration, theatre, and surrealist representations of ancient mythologies.

+In 2023, Munroe was awarded a John Simon Guggenheim Memorial Foundation Fellowship.
+The actor and director Robert De Niro has underwritten Lavar Munroe’s Fellowship in Fine Arts in honor of his father, the painter Robert De Niro Sr., a 1968 Guggenheim Fellow.

 Munroe lives and works between Baltimore, MD and Nassau, Bahamas.